barbrobmich/linkbase/README.md

 Challenge Related Features:

 - [ ] Alert asks user to select where to go
-- [ ] Comms View Controller - user is presneted with question and button to get new question
+- [X] Comms View Controller - user is presented with question and button to get new question
 - [X] Comms View Controller - user can record answer
 - [X] Hud view is displayed after successful submission
 - [ ] Tab bar with icons for stats, tech, comms sections
-- [ ] Tech View Controller presents question
+- [X] Tech View Controller presents question
-- [ ] User can select answer and submit
+- [X] User can select answer and submit
 - [ ] Status bar tracks if 3 in a row is met with points, shows points
 - [ ] Stats View Controller shows user name, photo, total points, and total questions answered
 - [ ] Stats View Controller - user can press button to go to detailed results